PoisotLab/SpatialProbabilisticMetaweb/README.md

 ### Running the scripts

 - *All analyses are reproducible using the scripts in this repo*.
 However, not all of them are directly reproducible from the repository because of file size restrictions and required computations (see the following table).
-By direct reproducibility we mean cloning the repo, setting up Julia as detailed above, then running the script *alone and as-is*.
+By direct reproducibility we mean cloning the repo, setting up Julia as detailed above, then running the script *alone and as-is* (without re-running previous scripts).
 - **Minimal example**: Scripts are directly reproducible with the minimal example.
 Leave the scripts as-is or set `CAN = false` before running.
+You can directly run scripts `06`, `07`, etc.
 - **Full-scale analyses**: Plotting scripts are directly reproducible at full scale.
 All other analysis steps are scripted but as a whole they require high resources (most steps were run on high memory clusters).
 To run analyses at full scale, manually set `CAN = true` before running the script.
+- Many steps use [threads](https://docs.julialang.org/en/v1/manual/multi-threading/) (if available) to run analyses faster.
+We recommend doing so if you have multiple cores available, but note that it will require more memory.
+For example, to start Julia with 8 threads available: `julia +1.9.1 --project --threads 8`

 | Script | Directly reproducible for minimal example (10 arc-min) | Directly reproducible for CAN (2.5 arc-min) |